oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Workstation configuration is stored in Intune (Autopilot rebuild).

-Agencies should review the native Microsoft 365 capabilities and determine if they meet their data preservation requirements, or if a third-party backup solution is required.
+Organisations should review the native Microsoft 365 capabilities and determine if they meet their data preservation requirements, or if a third-party backup solution is required.

-RPO, RTO and Retention Periods Design Decisions for all agencies and implementation types.
+RPO, RTO and Retention Periods Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Exchange Online mailboxes | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
-Agencies are required to measure these against the business, application, regulatory and security requirements.
+Organisations are required to measure these against the business, application, regulatory and security requirements.
 Exchange Online mail items | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
-Agencies are required to measure these against the business, application, regulatory and security requirements.
+Organisations are required to measure these against the business, application, regulatory and security requirements.
 SharePoint Online Sites | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
-Agencies are required to measure these against the business, application, regulatory and security requirements.
+Organisations are required to measure these against the business, application, regulatory and security requirements.
 OneDrive for Business accounts | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
-Agencies are required to measure these against the business, application, regulatory and security requirements.
+Organisations are required to measure these against the business, application, regulatory and security requirements.
 Microsoft 365 Groups | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
-Agencies are required to measure these against the business, application, regulatory and security requirements.
+Organisations are required to measure these against the business, application, regulatory and security requirements.
 Teams chat messages | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
-Agencies are required to measure these against the business, application, regulatory and security requirements.
+Organisations are required to measure these against the business, application, regulatory and security requirements.
 Teams channel messages | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
-Agencies are required to measure these against the business, application, regulatory and security requirements.
+Organisations are required to measure these against the business, application, regulatory and security requirements.
 Teams private channel messages | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
-Agencies are required to measure these against the business, application, regulatory and security requirements.
+Organisations are required to measure these against the business, application, regulatory and security requirements.

 Additional RPO, RTO and Retention Periods Design Decisions for cloud native implementations